OmarAouaj/DLL-hijacking-via-DLL-proxying/README.md

 - Thick client security testing
 - Quick and easy PoC demonstrations

+## 🧠 Tips

+- In some cases, you can reuse a malicious DLL by simply renaming it.
+  For example, if you have a malicious version of `netapi32.dll`, you might be able to reuse it as `profapi.dll` **by renaming the file**.

+> ⚠️ This only works if the application calls **functions with matching exports**.

 ## ⚠️ Note on Antivirus Detection

 > These precompiled DLLs may be flagged by antivirus solutions.
 > This is expected, as the MessageBox payload was generated using **msfvenom**, which is commonly detected.
 > **They are intended strictly for PoC purposes in controlled environments.**

+Future versions will aim to include less detectable binaries while preserving the demonstration purpose.

 ## 🛑 Disclaimer